LBVRGames/LBVRGames.github.io/_posts/2024-10-11-unreal-engine-networked-pistol-c++-implementation.md

 * IDE: Visual Studio 2022 Community Edition

 ## Summary
-This tutorial explains how to implement the pistol of the Unreal Engine's Virtual Reality (VR) template in C++.
+This tutorial explains how to implement a C++ version of the pistol from Unreal Engine's Virtual Reality (VR) template in a multiplayer environment.
 Since this tutorial assumes familiarity with the VR template, I will not explain its internal workings beyond what is necessary to understand the changes being made.
-By the end of this tutorial, you should have an understanding of how to implement networked VR objects in C++.
+By the end of this tutorial, you will understand how to implement networked VR objects using C++.
 If you have any questions, feel free to [email us](mailto:tutorials@lbvrgames.com).

+## Download multiplayer virtual reality template
+The C++ pistol will be integrated into the multiplayer virtual reality template, which you can download from the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/en-US/store).
+A tutorial explaining the multiplayer implementation of this template can be found here [here](./unreal-engine-multiplayer-virtual-reality).

+Once you have downloaded the template, rename the project from MultiplayerVR.uproject to VRTutorial.uproject.

 ## Generate Visual Studio project files
-To open the Unreal Engine's Virtual Reality template in Visual Studio we can right-click on the **\*.uproject** name and select **Generate Visual Studio project files**.
-However, if we do this you will notice the following pop-up window appear.
+To open the multiplayer virtual reality template in Visual Studio, right-click on the  VRTutorial.uproject file and select Generate Visual Studio project files.
+However, when you do this, you will notice the following pop-up window appear.

 <div align="center">
     <img src="/assets/images/NetworkedPistolC++/GenerateVisualStudioProjectFiles/ErrorPop-Up.png" alt="Error pop-up window" title="Error pop-up">
 </div>

+The pop-up window informs us that we cannot generate Visual Studio project files because the project doesn't contain any source code (i.e. C++ files).
+To resolve this, we can add C++ files through the Unreal Editor.

+## GrabType
-The pop-up window let's us know that we cannot generate Visual Studio project files because the project doesn't contain any source code (i.e. C++ files).
-To mitigate this we can open the project in the Unreal Editor.
-Go to Tools > New C++ class... > Common Classes > None and click Next.
-In the following window there are a number of settings.
-Let's have a look at them.
+The first C++ file we will add is a header file containing the **CustomGrabType** enum.
+To do this, open the project in the Unreal Editor.
+Navigate to Tools > New C++ Class... > Common Classes > None, and click Next.
+In the following window, you will see a number of settings.
+Let's take a look at them.

 <div align="center">
     <img src="/assets/images/NetworkedPistolC++/GenerateVisualStudioProjectFiles/AddC++Class.png" alt="Add C++ class window" title="Add C++ class">
 </div>

 First, we can choose a class type.
-Notice that at the moment a class type is not selected and that it is not necessary to select one.
-However, once we select Private or Public we can toggle between these two options but we cannot deselect them both.
-This option defines in which folder the C++ files are placed.
-Before selection one of the options the path is **/PathToProjectDirectory/Source/\<ModuleName\>/MyClass.(h)(cpp)**.
-After selecting Public the header file will be placed in **/PathToProjectDirectory/Source/\<ModuleName\>/Public/MyClass.h** while the source file will be placed in **/PathToProjectDirectory/Source/\<ModuleName\>/Private/MyClass.h**.
-If you select Private both the header and source file are placed in **/PathToProjectDirectory/Source/\<ModuleName\>/Private/**.
+Notice that initially, no class type is selected, and it is not required to select one.
+However, once you choose either Private or Public, you can toggle between these two options, but you cannot deselect both.
+This option determines the folder where the C++ files are placed.
+Before selecting an option, the path is */PathToProjectDirectory/Source/\<ModuleName\>/MyClass.(h)(cpp)*.
+After selecting Public, the header file will be placed in */PathToProjectDirectory/Source/\<ModuleName\>/Public/MyClass.h*, while the source file goes to */PathToProjectDirectory/Source/\<ModuleName\>/Private/MyClass.h*.
+If you select Private, both the header and source files are placed in */PathToProjectDirectory/Source/\<ModuleName\>/Private/*.

-You are probably wondering what the difference is between the Private and Public options.
-If you hover over both options you will see a small description appear.
+You might be wondering what the difference is between the Private and Public options.
+If you hover over each option, a small description appears:
-* Public: A public class can be included and used inside other modules in addition to the module it resides in.
+* **Public**: A public class can be included and used inside other modules in addition to the module it resides in.
-* Private: A private class can only be included and used within the module it resides in.
+* **Private**: A private class can only be included and used within the module it resides in.

-A more elaborated explanation on the difference between both options is made on the [UE Cast](https://www.youtube.com/watch?v=T8D3AhNd9Ww&ab_channel=UECasts) YouTube channel.
-On the Unreal Engine forum [SaxonRah](https://forums.unrealengine.com/t/what-public-and-private-mean-on-c-wizard/50336/5) explains why you should use public and private classes.
+A more detailed explanation of the differences between these options can be found on [UE Casts](https://www.youtube.com/watch?v=T8D3AhNd9Ww&ab_channel=UECasts).
+Additionally, [SaxonRah](https://forums.unrealengine.com/t/what-public-and-private-mean-on-c-wizard/50336/5) discusses the reasons for using public and private classes on the Unreal Engine forum.

-The first class we will make is the CustomGrabType class.
-We will make this class Private.
-Next, we can name our class.
-Name it CustomGrabType.
-After the name field you will see a dropdown menu.
-This let's you select the target module for your new class.
-At the moment we only have one module so you can leave it as it is.
-The other options can be left on their default values.
-Finally, we can click on Create Class.
+The first class we will create is the **CustomGrabType** class, which we will set as Private.
+Therefore, name the class **CustomGrabType**.
+After the name field, you will see a dropdown menu that allows you to select the target module for your new class.
+Since we currently have only one module, you can leave this as it is.
+The other options can remain at their default values.
+Finally, click on Create Class.
+Once the class is created, you will see a message indicating that you need to build the project from your IDE (i.e. Visual Studio).

-## GrabType
-When the class is created we will see the message that we need to build the project from our IDE (i.e. Visual Studio).

 <div align="center">
     <img src="/assets/images/NetworkedPistolC++/GenerateVisualStudioProjectFiles/BuildFromIDEPop-UpMessage.png" alt="Build from IDE pop-up message window" title="Build from IDE pop-up message">
 </div>

 Click OK.
-Next, a new message appears stating that our class is succesfully added but that we must recompile our module before it will appear in the Content Browser.
+Next, a new message will appear, confirming that our class has been successfully added, but we must recompile our module before it will appear in the Content Browser.

 <div align="center">
     <img src="/assets/images/NetworkedPistolC++/GenerateVisualStudioProjectFiles/RecompilePop-UpMessage.png" alt="Recompile pop-up message window" title="Recompile pop-up message">
 </div>

 Click Yes.
-The Visual Studio project will be opened and both the CustomGrabType source and header files are displayed.
-To make sure everything compiles at this point, right-click on the project in the Solution Explorer and select Build.
-If you did not close the Unreal Editor prior to building while the build configuration is set to Development Editor then the following error will appear.
+The Visual Studio project will open, displaying both the source and header files for **CustomGrabType**.
+To ensure everything compiles correctly at this point, right-click on the project in the Solution Explorer and select Build.
+If you did not close the Unreal Editor before building and the build configuration is set to Development Editor, you may encounter the following error.

 ```
 The command ""C:\W\Epic Games\UE_5.4\Engine\Build\BatchFiles\Build.bat" VRTutorialEditor Win64 Development -Project="E:\Unreal Projects\VRTutorial\VRTutorial.uproject" -WaitMutex -FromMsBuild -architecture=x64" exited with code 6.
 ```

 Close the Unreal Editor and build the project again.
-Once the project is build you right-click again on the project but this time you select Debug > Start New Instance.
-This will launch the Development Editor if this is selected as the build configuration from the Solution Configurations list.
-Once this works you can close the Unreal Engine editor.
-The difference between Build and Start New Instance is that the former compiles the code but does not run it while the latter compiles the code, if necessary, and then runs it.
+Once the project is built, right-click on the project again, but this time select Debug > Start New Instance.
+This will launch the Development Editor, provided that this is selected as the build configuration from the Solution Configurations list.
+After confirming that it works, you can close the Unreal Engine editor.

+The difference between Build and Start New Instance is that the former compiles the code without running it, while the latter compiles the code (if necessary) and then runs it.
+You can also click on Local Windows Debugger at the top.
+This performs the same function as Start New Instance.
+The only difference is that you can run only one instance with Local Windows Debugger, whereas Start New Instance allows multiple instances.

-Since the CustomGrabType is just an enum value we can remove the source file and keep the header file.
-Remove the source file both in the Solution Explorer and in the source directory.
-The implementation of the CustomGrabType should look similar to this:
+Since **CustomGrabType** is just an enum, we can remove the source file and keep only the header file.
+Remove the source file from both the Solution Explorer and the source directory.
+The implementation of **CustomGrabType** should resemble the following:

 ```c
 // Fill out your copyright notice in the Description page of Project Settings.